-All basing is cumulative, so a major port with a small airfield can hold 3 air units.
+All basing is cumulative, so a major port with a small airfield and a supply base marker can hold five air units.

 An airbase can hold its capacity in both combat air units and ATPs.

 Example: A small airfield can hold one fighter and one ATP marker.